dmitrycello/yaglpp/docs/USAGE.md

 ![06-new-project-4](06-new-project-4.png)

 ### 2. Add resources to the application project
-This is an optional step, but it is strongly advised to set it up here, to be included in the [Project Template](USAGE.md#7-create-yagl-project-template) later on.
-The resources allow a quick access to files included into the output execitable as [Binary Resources](https://learn.microsoft.com/en-us/windows/win32/menurc/resources), this also allows the build a portable application.
+The resources allow a quick access to files included into the output execitable as [Binary Resources](https://learn.microsoft.com/en-us/windows/win32/menurc/resources), this also allows to build a portable application.

 In the _Solution Explorer_, right-click the project's _Resource Files_ filter icon.
 Click **`Add`** &rarr; **`New Item...
 (Ctrl+Shift+A)`**: